TieFit/SNHU_CS300/README.md

 1. What was the problem you were solving in the projects for this course?
-  The primary problem solved during this course was utilizing various data strcutures to properly handle and store data read from a CSV file.
+  The primary problem solved during this course was utilizing various data structures to properly handle and store data read from a CSV file.

 2. How did you approach the problem?
 Consider why data structures are important to understand.